 Over 99% effective once the injection is given regularly

-The injection contains the female hormone progestogen.
+The injection contains the female hormone progesterone.
 An injection is given by a health care professional approximately every 12 weeks.

 How it Works